 This plan includes emergency medical coverage of up to $5 million per person for new immigrants, workers, tourists and students.
 It also includes trip cancellation and interruption and baggage delay optional coverage.

-You can buy this plan within 30 days of arriving in Canada, and coverage starts 72 hours after the date of your application.
-If you buy coverage before you arrive in Canada, you’re covered from the day you arrive.
+You can get this plan within 30 days of arriving in Canada, and coverage starts 72 hours after the date of your application.
+If you get coverage before you arrive in Canada, you’re covered from the day you arrive.

 Tips for Saving with Pacific Blue Cross Travel Insurance